bhattlab/phanta/README.md

 **Script Two**

 `post_pipeline_scripts/sum_corrected_relab_to_higher_level.py` is a Python script that can be used to sum up the species-level, genome length-corrected relative abundances provided in `final_merged_outputs/corrected_relative_abundance.txt` to a higher taxonomic level of interest (e.g., genus, superkingdom).

-The necessary command-line arguments to the script are, in order: 1) full path to the downloaded database of genomes, 2) full path to `corrected_relative_abundance.txt`, 3) full path of desired output file, including the desired file name, 4) taxonomic level of interest.
+The necessary command-line arguments to the script are, in order:
+1. Full path to the downloaded database of genomes
+2. Full path to `corrected_relative_abundance.txt`
+3. Full path of desired output file, including the desired file name
+4. Taxonomic level of interest.

 ### Virulence Score Calculator

 `post_pipeline_scripts/virulence_score_calculation/virulence_score_calculator.R` is an R script that can be used to estimate the overall virulence of the viral community in a sample, based on per-species virulence estimates that were made using the tool BACPHLIP, for the database described in the preprint.
 These per-species estimates are listed in the file `post_pipeline_scripts/virulence_score_calculation/species_name_to_vir_score.txt`.

-The necessary command-line arguments to the R script are, in order: 1) the full path to the `species_name_to_vir_score.txt` file, 2) the full path to `final_merged_outputs/corrected_relative_abundance.txt`, 3) the desired output directory for the output of the script, which is a two-column table called `virulence_scores_per_sample.txt`.
-An example output, used on the testing dataset, is located in the same directory as the R script (`post_pipeline_scripts/virulence_score_calculation/`).
+The necessary command-line arguments to the R script are, in order:
+1. The full path to the `species_name_to_vir_score.txt` file
+2. The full path to `final_merged_outputs/corrected_relative_abundance.txt`
+3. The desired output directory for the output of the script.

+The output of the script is a two-column table called `virulence_scores_per_sample.txt`.
+An example output, based on the testing dataset, is located in the same directory as the R script (`post_pipeline_scripts/virulence_score_calculation/`).

 TODO: link to preprint above.